The Plate

 Mark.
 It appears in the schedules.
 Necessary for insertion into the drawing. |

 All the above-mentioned parameters may be modified both in the construction and editing processes.
-Press ENTER to fix the parameter values.
+Press Enter to fix the parameter values.